sebastianj0nes/team-profile-generator/README.md

 ## Features
 Following OOP paradigms, using;
-- Constructors and extender classes based on user input
+- Constructors and inheritance
 - Encapsulating team profile information into separate classes
+- Promises to ensure all user data is taken before continuing the app

 Using node package Inquirer to take user input, and Jest to run tests to make sure all functionality works correctly.